 Each serving of boricha or mugicha has a whopping 2 calories.

-Do You Add Sugar to Barley Tea?
+Do You Add Sugar?

 Sugar isn’t added to traditional Korean barley tea.
 I never add sugar to mine.